kalix127/nuxt-locker/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-**Nuxt Locker** is a lightweight (13.2 kB) module that lets you lock down and protect pages with basic auth.
+**Nuxt Locker** is a lightweight module that lets you lock down and protect pages with basic auth.
 Perfect for demos, staging sites, or keeping web crawlers at bay.
 Just drop it in, set a password, and you're done - no complex setup required.

 > **⚠️ Warning:** This module is **not recommended for production** environments.
 It lacks advanced security features and should only be used for demo purposes or limited access scenarios.